italoboy/Home-Intro-Widget-V2/README.md

 A stylish transparent Intro widget with ability of both medium and large size for your homescreen.
 It has localization for any language.
 Check out screenshot for more info.

-Version 2 has new battery.
+Version 2 has new battery and new calender type.

 Guideance: Put your API and City Code from openweathermap.org, also your local/country code.